wjsutton/wjsutton.github.io/resume.md

 Personal Github account for personal projects and testing.

-- [📘 parkrun_parser](https://github.com/wjsutton/parkrun_parser) Extract parkrun.org results from the consolidated club report pages for a weekly email to my running club.
+- [📘 parkrun_parser](https://github.com/wjsutton/parkrun_parser) Webscraping parkrun.org results from the consolidated club report pages for a weekly email to my running club.
-- [📘 internet_speed_test](https://github.com/wjsutton/internet_speed_test) Monitoring and recording my home internet speed and visualising the results in a [dashboard 📈](https://public.tableau.com/profile/will7508#!/vizhome/MyHomeBroadband/MyHomeBroadband)
+- [📘 house of games](https://github.com/wjsutton/house_of_games) Reducing lockdown boredom with an on-demand quiz based on the TV show House of Games [shiny app 📈](https://wjsutton.shinyapps.io/house_of_games/)
-- [📘 ggplot2_snippets](https://github.com/wjsutton/ggplot2_snippets) R ggplot2 templates building from [https://www.r-graph-gallery.com/](https://www.r-graph-gallery.com/)
+- [📘 ggplot2_snippets](https://github.com/wjsutton/ggplot2_snippets) Faster data viz with a gallery of R ggplot2 templates I've produced

 ---